-Aspiring Heights Academy students who earn a diploma through our school are eligible for Bright Futures Scholarships provided they meet the Bright Future Scholarship Program's general requirements, initial eligibility requirements (including GPA, test scores, and community service hours) and postsecondary enrollment requirements.
+Aspiring Heights Academy students who earn a diploma through our school are eligible for Bright Futures Scholarships provided they meet the Bright Future Scholarship Program's general requirements, initial eligibility requirements (including grade point average, test scores, and community service hours) and postsecondary enrollment requirements.

-Students must apply for the scholarship by submitting the Florida Financial Aid Application (FFAA) beginning December 1 of their senior year and by no later than August 31 after high school graduation.
+Students must apply for the scholarship by submitting the Florida Financial Aid Application (FFAA) beginning December 1 of their senior year and by no later than high school graduation.
 All eligibility requirements must be met by high school graduation but test scores through June 30 are accepted for evaluation purposes.
-Mid-year graduates (students who graduate between September 1 and January 1 of an academic year) must submit a Florida Financial Aid Application by August 31 PRIOR TO the intended graduation date.
+Mid-year graduates (students who graduate between September 1 and January 1 of an academic year) must apply by December 31 of the student's graduation year in order to receive an award for the current academic year.
 Service hours and test scores through January 31 are considered in a mid-year graduate's final evaluation.

-Please note that for our students' privacy, we do not submit students' transcript data into the Bright Futures Scholarship Program's evaluation system unless specifically requested.
+For our students' privacy, we do not enter student transcript data into the Bright Futures Scholarship Program's evaluation system unless specifically requested.
 You must let us know if your child is seeking a Bright Futures Scholarship.

 The Bright Futures Scholarship program changes with each legislative session.
 It is your responsibility to be aware of the Bright Futures Scholarship program requirements.
 For more information and to find out what rules apply to a specific graduation year, please visit http://www.floridastudentfinancialaid.org.

 To be eligible for a Florida Bright Futures Scholarship, students must earn a high school diploma from a Florida public or private school, be in a home education program for grades 11 and 12, or earn a GED.
 Please visit https://www.floridastudentfinancialaidsg.org/SAPBFMAIN/SAPBFMAIN for more information.